- Vaccinations required for South Africa

 Our safari trucks are very roomy but remember that most airlines restrict you to 20/30 kilos of luggage without charging so that may limit you in what you carry.
 We expect people to have a; backpack or duffel bag, day bag & sleeping kit.
 The trucks are designed for storing backpacks or duffel bags – suitcases are hard to squeeze in and are likely to get damaged.

 Sidewards, but some safari trucks have some forward and rearward facing seats, as well.
 Our safari truck design has evolved over the 30+ years we have been operating and we believe that our seating layout gives our passengers greater room to move.
 Vehicles with bus-layout seats means that your movement is restricted a lot more and there is less space for everyone.

 No, most diets can be catered for but note ingredients can be limited.
 If you do have a particular dietary requirement or medical condition, other than being a vegetarian, you must tell us at the time of booking.

 The tour cost can be worked out in your local currency using the exchange rate of the day.

 You can either use the booking form on this website or contact the closest agent to you from our contact page.
 You need to complete our bookings form and pay your deposit to get your seat.
 Full payment is due 60 days before departure.
 To travel with us you must have travel insurance.
-You don't have to pay by credit card.
-A cheque/draft, bank transfer or online transaction is just as fine.
+You don’t have to pay by credit card.
+A cheque/draft, bank transfer or online transaction will do.